aristanetworks/avd-workshops/workshops/git.md

 git merge update-hostnames
 ```

+Verify the updated hostnames in each file.

-Now that your changes are merged, you can delete the `update-hostnames` branch.
+Now that your changes are merged, you can safely delete the `update-hostnames` branch.

 ``` bash
 git branch -d update-hostnames